codacy/docs/docs/getting-started/supported-languages-and-tools.md

     docs/repositories-configure/codacy-configuration-file.md (list of tool short names to use on the Codacy configuration file)
 -->

+!!! important
+    Codacy runs security and other analysis tools when code is pushed to your Git provider.
+These tools don't scan code for issues continuously.

 <table>
   <colgroup>
     <col span="1" style="width: 20%;">